apurvanakade/apurvanakade.github.io/src/course_design.md

 - [Algebraic Topology](uwo.html#algebraic-topology)
 - [Discrete Math](uwo.html#discrete-math)

-Note that most notes have not been thoroughly proofread and are likely to contain typos.
+The notes have not been proofread and are likely to contain typos.